 Like most instant stars in Hollywood, there was nothing all that immediate about it.
 Not for the actor who took a one-liner role in a Disney Channel series and turned it into a recurring role at an age when most of his peers were merely worrying about passing their driver's exams.
-No, Centineo put in the work and, as he returns to Netflix a mere eight months after becoming one of its marquee stars with the April release of The Perfect Date, he's finally beginning to reap the rewards.
+No, Centineo put in the work and, with a 2019 People's Choice Award nomination for The Comedy Movie Star of 2019 at this year's ceremony (held on Sunday, Nov.
+10 only on E!) for Netflix's The Perfect Date, he's finally beginning to reap the rewards.

 And he has his sister to thank for it all.
 In fact, we all do.

 There's an alternate universe out there where an eight-year-old Centineo was never forced to tagged along with his older sister Taylor to an open casting call at a South Florida talent agency as she pursued her dream of being a model and, in turn, was never encouraged to audition himself.
 That darker timeline Centineo probably never left the Palm Beach area.
 Maybe he's still dreaming of playing soccer professionally, maybe he's just graduated from college and taken some 9-5 job at an office park somewhere.
 Regardless, without that day, there's little chance that TATBILB's Peter Kavinsky would've been played by him.
 We'd probably be writing this article about some other guy.